World War II veterans honored a day before D-Day anniversary

 “Women were involved,” Scott stressed.
 “I mean, I’m enormously proud to have been a minute part of Operation Overlord.”

+Scott's face turned to sadness when she mentioned the war in Ukraine.

+“Why can't we learn from past experiences?
+Why can't we do that?
+What's wrong with us?" she asked.
+"War should teach us something but it never penetrates for very long.”

-Many visitors have come out to visit the monuments marking the key moments of the fight and show their gratitude to the soldiers.
-World War II history enthusiasts dressed in wartime uniforms could also be seen in jeeps and military vehicles on the small roads of Normandy.
+Many visitors this year came to see the monuments marking the key moments of the fight and show their gratitude to the soldiers.
+World War II history enthusiasts dressed in wartime uniforms were seen in jeeps and military vehicles on the small roads of Normandy.

 Greg Jensen, 51, came with his 20-year-old daughter from Dallas.
 On Saturday, they visited the Normandy American Cemetery and Memorial, overlooking Omaha Beach.